About the College

 - The indispensable role that the study of history, languages, philosophy, and literary, cultural, and religious expression play in illuminating the entirety of the human experience

-Cross-cutting all of these endeavors are the disciplines that comprise the three academic divisions of CAS: humanities, social sciences and natural sciences.
+Cross-cutting all of these endeavors are the 45 departments and programs that comprise the three academic divisions of CAS: humanities, social sciences and natural sciences.
 These diverse approaches to knowledge exemplify what the liberal arts and sciences offer to both students and faculty —a multidimensional, nuanced approach to understanding the complex world we live in.